nbush257/cibrrig/readme.md

     - Laser data
 - Spike sorting with Kilosort 4 *via* spikeinterface
     - IBL destriping
-    - Motion estimation (for plotting, in Spikeinterface)
+    - Motion correction (DREDGE, in Spikeinterface)
-    - Motion correction (in KS4)
     - (Optional) Optogenetic artifact removal
+    - Spikesorting
     - QC metrics of the spikesorted data
+    - UnitRefine assignment of Noise, MUA, SUA
+- Conversion of spikesorted data to ALF format
-- Concatenation of multiple triggers of auxiliary data
+- Concatenation of multiple triggers of auxiliary data and adjusting of time events across streams

-Many of the above pipeline elements can be run independently by the code in `./preprocess/`

----

-##### At this point, any manual curation of the spike sorting can be done in phy.
-Steps after this will "freeze" the spike sorting, so any changes to cluster assignment will require a recomputation